 I spent much of this afternoon compiling and editing videos of the trainwreck of a meeting that was held last night at the Ramseur municipal building, in preparing to write up an article about what has become a debacle surrounding the proposed new roof for our local library.
-I had intended to start writing that piece this evening, but late this afternoon something happened that made me change gears completely and focus on something else.
+I had intended to start writing that piece this evening, but late this afternoon something happened that made me change gears completely.

 Around 4 p.m. this afternoon, Mayor Danny Shaw posted the message you see above on his official, Mayor of Ramseur Facebook page, openly using his office for political purposes (which is kind of an ethical no-no, but, consider the source).
 What the mayor failed to state was the fact that at 5 p.m. this afternoon the county Board of Elections was to hold a public meeting that included this issue as part of their scheduled agenda.
 I knew the meeting was going to occur today, but hadn’t planned to attend until the mayor made his post.
 I figured he would show up there, and I was right.